JakeSteam/blog-programming/_posts/2018-10-25-developing-android-apps-with-firebase-realtime-database.md

 ---
 id: 1806
-title: 'Developing Android Apps With Firebase Realtime Database'
+title: "Developing Android Apps With Firebase Realtime Database"
-date: '2018-10-25T21:20:24+01:00'
+date: "2018-10-25T21:20:24+01:00"
-author: 'Jake Lee'
+author: "Jake Lee"
 layout: post
 permalink: /developing-android-apps-with-firebase-realtime-database/
 image: /wp-content/uploads/2018/10/f6fuu6w.png
 categories:
-    - 'Android Dev'
+  - "Android Dev"
 tags:
   - Firebase
   - Kotlin
-    - 'Realtime Database'
+  - "Realtime Database"
 ---

 Firebase Realtime Database is the more traditional predecessor to [Firestore](/developing-android-apps-with-firebase-cloud-firestore/), and is essentially a way to store data as JSON and sync it between all clients / servers.
 Google have also [provided a full comparison](https://cloud.google.com/datastore/docs/firestore-or-datastore).